An official army family and MWR Site

 What CYS Offers:

-· A safe, friendly space for students to work on their projects, activities and academics
+• A safe, friendly space for students’ projects, activities and academics.

-· Gymnasium and Field for gross motor activities.
-Sports equipment available for use on site.
-(Basketball, Football, Soccer, Volleyball, etc.)
+• A gymnasium and field for gross motor activities.
+Sports equipment is available for on-site use (basketball, football, soccer, etc.).

 Washington State Laws Regulating Home-base Instruction